helm/community/hips/hip-00xx-sequencing.md

 metadata:
   name: foo
   annotations:
-    helm.sh/weight: "-2"
+    helm.sh/layer: layer1
 ---
 # resource 2
 metadata:
   name: bar
   annotations:
-    helm.sh/weight: "-1"
+    helm.sh/layer: layer1
 ---
 ## Layer: layer2
 # resource 3
 metadata:
   name: fizz
   annotations:
-    helm.sh/weight: 0
+    helm.sh/layer: layer2
+    helm.sh/depends-on/layers: "layer1"

 ```

 ## Backwards compatibility

-Helm will continue to deploy all resources and dependencies at once, as adding the above defined annotations is when the installation behavior would change.
+Helm will continue to install/upgrade/uninstall all resources and dependencies at once, as adding the above defined annotations is when the installation behavior would change.
 If a template in a chart defines `helm.sh/depends-on/charts: someChartDependency` annotation, Helm will wait for the subchart to be ready for all resources with default readiness checks.
 This will also apply to subcharts that do not have any sequencing annotations.

 ## Security implications